 - Current students

 This programme is ideal if you want to go on to higher-level study in Architecture and Architectural Technology.
-It's perfect for people that have completed secondary school, or have not completed secondary school, or those looking for a career in a creative discipline.
+It's perfect for people that have completed secondary school, or have not completed secondary school and require university entrance qualifications, or those looking for a career in a creative discipline.

 - Speed your way into the Bachelor of Architectural Studies, New Zealand Diploma in Architectural Technology and gain the maths required for entry;

 - Tailored content for Architecture programmes this means the content is highly relevant to the programme in which you want to enter;